Congratulations to our Valpo graduates!

 Students are responsible for shipping costs on orders to be mailed outside of the United States.

-- The Office of the Registrar mails diploma orders after it receives a receipt from the Finance Office.
+- The Office of the Registrar mails diploma orders after it receives an emailed receipt generated by the online payment process.

 The Office of the Registrar carefully packages each diploma that is mailed.
 Occasionally diplomas are damaged during shipping.
 If you receive a damaged diploma, we will be happy to replace it for you under the following conditions: